-Unlike iOS devices, where users by and large tend to use the default keyboard, resetting predictive text in Android phones is a little more complicated.
-Even if they are running on the same Android version.
-This is because manufacturers often customize Android to make their devices’ smartphone experience unique compared to others.
-Different company-based UIs on top of the Android layer often results in different phones using different keyboards.
+Unlike iOS devices, where users, by and large, tend to use the default keyboard, resetting predictive text in Android phones is a little more complicated.
+Even if they are running on the same Android version, this is because manufacturers often customize Android to make their devices’ smartphone experience unique compared to others.
+Different company-based UIs on top of the Android layer often result in different phones using different keyboards.
 So for this post, we start with one of the most popular keyboards out there, Gboard, which is the default keyboard on many devices and is very popular in its own right as well.

 1. Find “Settings” and select “System”

 This is a step common to both Android and iOS procedures.
 On your Android smartphone, you have to find “Settings.”
-Again, like iOS this is a stock app on Android phones as well.
+Again, like iOS, this is a stock app on Android phones as well.
 You just need to find and open it.
-Once you have opened the app, you have to look for the option “System.”
+Once you have opened the app, you must look for the option “System.”

 2. Tap on “Language and Input”